botekchristophe/user-management-lagom/readme.md

 # user-management-lagom

-This project is an example of implementation for a basic user management using Lagom Framework 1.4.5.
+Basic implementation of a user management service using :
+* Lagom 1.4.5
+* Scala 2.12.6
+* JBcrypt
+* Cassandra

 ## Get started